3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 $ git rebase -i origin/$BRANCH
 ```

-Change all the "pick"s to "reword or just "r"
+Change all the "pick"s to "reword" or just "r"

 Then